-Malaysian Prime Minister Mahathir Mohamad discussed racial tensions and government corruption at an address for the Columbia World Leaders Forum in Low Library on Wednesday.
-The event was widely criticized prior to Mahathird’s arrival due to his past anti-Semitic remarks.
+Malaysian Prime Minister Mahathir bin Mohamad discussed racial tensions and government corruption at an address for the Columbia World Leaders Forum in Low Library on Wednesday.
+The event was widely criticized prior to Mahathir’s arrival due to his past anti-Semitic remarks.

 The World Leaders Forum is a year-round assembly that invites heads of state and political leaders to speak to students regarding major international issues.

-Wednesday’s event faced significant media attention, with critics citing Mahathird’s comments about Jewish people, including remarks about how they are “hook-nosed,” as evidence of the University’s anti-Semitism.
-During his address in Low, Mahathird also questioned the number of Jews killed during the Holocaust.
+Wednesday’s event faced significant media attention, with critics citing Mahathir’s comments about Jewish people, including remarks about how they are “hook-nosed,” as evidence of the University’s anti-Semitism.
+During his address in Low, Mahathir also questioned the number of Jews killed during the Holocaust.

 This is not the first time the University has invited a controversial figure to speak at the World Leaders Forum.
 In 2007, Columbia hosted former President of Iran Mahmoud Ahmadinejad, a Holocaust denier with a history of human rights violations.